 5. Contact a Personal Injury Lawyer

 You can pursue compensation on your own.
 However, you risk not recovering every dollar you deserve.
-Your chances of maximizing your financial award are best when you hire a personal injury attorney to handle your case.
+Your chances of maximizing your financial award are best when you hire a personal injury lawyer in Miami to handle your case.
 Contact the legal team at Lavent Law, P.A. to learn more.